portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 ## IRR at security level

 The value of IRR, calculated at portfolio level, doesn't say much about the performance of a specific security.
 For example, the IRR of demo-portfolio-03 (3 years reporting period) is 20.28% (see Figure 6).
-The security IRR of `share-2` is 112.53%.
-A glance at Figure 7 should make it evident why: the security is purchased at the lowest price of the entire period.
+The security IRR of `share-2` is 112.53% (see Figure 8 at the top).
+A quick look at Figure 4 should clarify why: the security is acquired at the lowest price throughout the entire period.

 You can obtain the IRR for each security separately using the menu `View > Reports > Securities`.
 The calculation closely resembles that of the portfolio.
 However, the following deviates from the portfolio calculation.

 Figure: IRR-calculation for individual securities.{class=pp-figure}

 ![](images/info-irr-calculation-securities.png)

 - The most appropriate cash flow to consider when calculating the security's IRR appears to be the debited amount of the transaction, which encompasses the gross value plus taxes and fees.
-However, it's important to note that taxes are excluded from the calculation of security IRR.
+However, it's important to note that taxes are *excluded* from the calculation of security IRR.
 This exclusion is justified as taxes are not directly associated with a specific security, they are imposed by the government (sometimes collected at later dates), and are beyond the investor's control.
 Unlike fees, which can be influenced to some extent, taxes cannot.
-Therefore, the cash flow to consider for the calculation is the debit note of the transaction minus taxes.
+Therefore, the cash flow to consider for the security IRR calculation is the debit note of the transaction minus taxes.

-- In contrast to the Portfolio IRR, dividends and sale results are treated as leaving the portfolio at the transaction date in Security IRR calculations.
+- In contrast to the portfolio IRR, dividends and sale results are treated as a cashflows; leaving the "security" at the transaction date in Security IRR calculations.
 Selling the security (at a good or bad time) and paying dividends will impact the performance of the security.
-As a result, deposit accounts are not included in the Security IRR calculation.
+As a result, deposit accounts are *not* included in the Security IRR calculation.

 - With a multi-transaction security, the purchase price and value could be somewhat tricky to obtain.
 For instance, the remaining 10 shares of `share-1` are the outcome of two purchase transactions and one sell transaction.
 Following the FIFO principle (First In, First Out), these 10 shares consist of the 5 remaining shares from the first buy and the 5 shares from the second buy.
 This results in an average price of 15.50 EUR (see example 6).